ServiceNow/picard/README.md

 * **[tsscholak/text-to-sql-train](https://hub.docker.com/repository/docker/tscholak/text-to-sql-train):** Training image with development dependencies but without Picard dependencies.
 Use this for fine-tuning a model.
 Pull it with `make pull-train-image` from the docker hub.
 Rebuild the image with `make build-train-image`.
 * **[tscholak/text-to-sql-eval](https://hub.docker.com/repository/docker/tscholak/text-to-sql-eval):** Training/evaluation image with all dependencies.
 Use this for evaluating a fine-tuned model with Picard.
 This image can also be used for training if you want to run evaluation during training with Picard.
 Pull it with `make pull-eval-image` from the docker hub.
 Rebuild the image with `make build-eval-image`.

 All images are tagged with the current commit hash.
 The images are built with the buildx tool which is available in the latest docker-ce.
 Use `make init-buildkit` to initialize the buildx tool on your machine.
 You can then use `make build-dev-image`, `make build-train-image`, etc. to rebuild the images.
+Local changes to the code will not be reflected in the docker images unless they are committed to git.

 ### Training